 When starting a community garden, there are many factors to consider, and it’s important to think about them in advance to ensure your garden planning process is successful.
 From planning for the most possible sunlight, to community outreach, this guide address both the physical needs of your future garden, as well as the social support your garden needs to function and keep going.

 These resources were put together to help aspiring community gardeners prepare to launch a new growing project.
-We hope you find it helps you to achieve the far reaching benefits of a community garden.
+We hope you find it helps you to achieve the far-reaching benefits of a community garden, including

 - Growing healthy, organic produce